meilisearch/heed/HEED_CORE_STATUS.md

 - ✅ DUPSORT functionality for multiple values per key
 - ✅ Complete cursor functionality with all operations
 - ✅ Full Copy-on-Write implementation (COW working correctly with overflow pages)
-- ⚠️ Limited page recycling (basic freelist without persistence)
+- ✅ Free page management with reader-aware recycling
 - ❌ No nested transactions

 For production use requiring full LMDB compatibility, the FFI-based heed wrapper remains more complete.
 However, heed-core is suitable for applications that:
 - Need pure Rust without C dependencies
-- Can accept growing file size (limited page reuse)
+- Can work with basic page recycling
 - Don't require nested transactions
 - Need full cursor operations including seek and write